 JWST Near Infrared Imager and Slitless Spectrograph

-The JWST Near Infrared Imager and Slitless Spectrograph (NIRISS) provides observing modes for slitless spectroscopy, high-contrast interferometric imaging, and imaging, over wavelengths between 0.6 and 5.0 μm over a 2.2' x 2.2' FOV.
+The JWST Near Infrared Imager and Slitless Spectrograph (NIRISS) provides observing modes for slitless spectroscopy, high-contrast interferometric imaging, and imaging, at wavelengths between 0.6 and 5.0 μm over a 2.2' x 2.2' FOV.

-Although NIRISS is packaged with the Fine Guidance Sensor (FGS), the two instruments are functionally independent of each other.
+Although NIRISS is packaged with the Fine Guidance Sensor (FGS), the 2 instruments are functionally independent of each other.

-When used in specific combinations, optical elements in the NIRISS pupil and filter wheel enable four observing modes:
+When used in specific combinations, optical elements in the NIRISS pupil and filter wheel enable 4 observing modes:

 Wide field slitless spectroscopy (WFSS) over the entire field of view, using one or both of a pair of identical grisms and a selection of blocking filters to isolate specific wavelength intervals between 0.8 and 2.2 μm.
 The grisms are mounted to disperse light in orthogonal directions on the detector.